During the elementary school years, we work to increase our students’ understanding and mastery of eight essential learning skills:

 They develop their writing skills through journaling and authoring their own stories in a process that includes planning, writing, revising and presenting their work.

-Art, music and Spanish instruction are a part of each week.
+Art, music, Spanish, and P.E. instruction are a part of each week.
 And nature is the laboratory for these younger scientists.

 Upper Elementary Program